 CleverTap Achieves AWS Retail Competency Status

-"nofollow" >CleverTap, a leading AI-powered customer lifecycle and user retention platform, today announced it has achieved"nofollow" >"nofollow" >Amazon Web Services (AWS) Retail Competency status.
+MOUNTAIN VIEW, California, Dec.
+5, 2019 /PRNewswire/ -- CleverTap, a leading AI-powered customer lifecycle and user retention platform, today announced it has achieved Amazon Web Services (AWS) Retail Competency status.
 The recognition acknowledges that CleverTap has technical proficiency and proven customer success across numerous innovative solutions in the Customer Engagement category of the AWS Retail Competency that help retail marketing leaders to proactively attract and retain customers.

 AWS Retail Competency Partners undergo rigorous validation by AWS to ensure alignment to AWS best practices for building secure, high-performing, resilient, and efficient cloud infrastructure for industry applications – to give customers an increased confidence when making decisions.
 Achieving the AWS Retail Competency differentiates CleverTap as an AWS Partner Network (APN) member that delivers highly specialized technical proficiency.
 To receive the AWS Competency designation, APN Partners must possess deep AWS expertise and deliver solutions seamlessly on AWS.